meiyor/Time_Spectral_Granger_Causality_EEG/README.md

 Each file contains an EEGlab structure for each Near-Dead-Evennt (NDE) stages described in [Xu et al 2023] between **S1-S11** stages: having S1 as baseline stage before removing the ventilator, and from S2-S11 all the subsequent stages without the ventilator, switching multiple time the peacemaker activation.
 The file denoted with the preffix **JF_20250225** contains information with all the stages **S1-S11** separated for an adeaquate load using [**edfread.m**](https://www.mathworks.com/help/signal/ref/edfread.html).
 For loading large .edf files take into account that **edfreadm.m** can represent large loading throuput times.
 It is recommended a file or time-length segmentation before or as **edfread.m** input parameters.

+## 2. GC Estimation using MVGC toolbox

+After you get the preprocessed files in the **preprocessed_save**, you can proceed with the GC estimation following the logic/workflow in the function called **reading_eeg_saved_MVGC**.
+Before runing any GC estimation take into account the following limitation of this toolbox: